CtrlK

 Completeness

-Clearly answers both what (server-side architecture covering API design, error handling, validation, logging) and when (building APIs, server logic, reviewing backend security) with an explicit 'Use when' clause.
+Clearly answers both what (API design, error handling, validation, logging) and when ('Use when building APIs, server logic, or reviewing backend security') with explicit trigger guidance.

 3 / 3